-Patients and the dental team will always have different perspectives, especially as society adjusts to a 'new normal' but by being aware of these differences, dentists and the wider dental team can anticipate concerns and seek to manage the situation effectively.
+Patients and the dental team will always have different perspectives.
+But by being aware of these differences, dentists and the wider dental team can anticipate concerns and find ways to manage the situation effectively.

-This was originally published in BDJ Team on 16 October 2020.
+A version of this piece was originally published in BDJ Team in October 2020.

 This page was correct at publication on 22/06/2022.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.

 Alison Large graduated from Newcastle Dental School in 1999.
 After qualification she worked in general practice for over 10 years, initially in the north east of England before relocating to Oxfordshire.
 She gained an MFGDP(UK) diploma in 2007, has been a vocational trainer and has also provided mentoring.
 She joined the DDU in 2008 and currently combines her dento-legal adviser role with looking after her young family.